DanieleMaijnelli/Cybersecurity-Report/Attack on DC-1 Virtual Machine.md

 #### Network Service Discovery

 There are several ports reachable, the ones of interest to us are 80 and 8080, both used for HTTP traffic.
 By visiting on the browser the home page (URL: ```http://192.168.56.102```), we can observe that there is not anything useful to continue the attack, so I try contacting the other port number (URL: ```http://192.168.56.102:8080```).

-## Tech
+In this page, there is a login form.

+### Initial Access

+#### Exploit Public-Facing Application
+To proceed, since I don't know the credentials, I try using a SQL injection, that is inserting a username value carefully constructed (the exploit is the HTTP request that answers the form, the payload is the username value) to cause a DBMS to consider it as SQL code inside a query instead of a normal username.
+For the password, it's possible to leave the field empty, it is not relevant since it will not be considered due to the injected exploit.

+### Persistence

+#### Server Software Component &rarr; Web Shell

+To mantain access to the system even across restarts or in the case that the bug causing a SQL injection vulnerability is fixed, we want to upload a web shell on the target machine, to do so we go to the page Manage Offerings &rarr; Reading Room

 #### Building for source